yueMaHello/accessibilityGravityModel/README.md

-# Accessibility
+# Job Accessibility
-This is a Nodejs web application using Arcgis Javascript API
+This is a Nodejs web application using Arcgis Javascript API.
+It can analyze the job accessibilty of different zone.
 ## Set Up
 1. Download this folder
 2. Browse to the root of the folder